DoseDeck

 Note: While we strive for accuracy, no database can capture every possible interaction.
 Always consult healthcare professionals for important medical decisions.

-• • QT Prolongation: Multiple QT drugs, amplified by diuretic-induced electrolyte depletion
+• • QT Prolongation: multiple QT-prolonging drugs, amplified by electrolyte depletion

-• • CNS Depression: Opioids + benzodiazepines, alcohol + sedatives, polypharmacy synergy
+• • CNS Depression: opioids + benzodiazepines, alcohol + sedatives

-• • Efficacy Loss: Enzyme inducers (rifampin, carbamazepine) + DOACs, immunosuppressants
+• • Efficacy Loss: strong enzyme inducers (rifampin, carbamazepine) reducing levels of anticoagulants, immunosuppressants, and more

 Validated against comprehensive clinical test suites covering known dangerous combinations.